Cyrillia ephesina

 Cyrillia ephesina is a species of sea snail, a marine gastropod mollusk in the family Raphitomidae.

 Description

 The length of the shell varies between 5.8 mm and 7.5 mm.
+The shell body is dextrally coiled (right-handed).

 Distribution

 This marine species occurs widely in the Mediterranean Sea (France, Croatia, Greece, Italy) and in the Aegean Sea.
+They can be found living along the seafloor, shores, tidal areas, marine coral reefs, and the deep seabed.